How Bellevue International School Began

 According to many educators, the challenge of doing so is insuperable, thanks to economic and social factors that are beyond anyone's control: poverty is blamed, family cultures are blamed, student attitudes are blamed, racism is blamed, standardized testing is blamed, the quest for teacher accountability is also blamed.

-Family, cultural and economic factors do disadvantage students before they arrive at school.
+Family, cultural and economic factors may disadvantage some students before they arrive at school.
 But educator emphasis on macro causes for under-achievement innoculates instructional practices from scrutiny.
 And these are the very areas, the only areas, which educators can presume to address, examine, improve and amend.
-These efforts to deflect the focus away from classrooms are understandable.
+Efforts to deflect the focus away from classroom practices is understandable.
 To focus on teacher skill, content area knowledge, lesson design, personal instructional qualifications--this strikes very close to home.

 To be fair, all professions have their weak practitioners.
 We have all experienced the physician who does not care, or who accidentally jams the cortisone shot directly into a nerve, or who misses an obvious diagnosis.
 We know that too many police officers are more suited for military missions than for community work.
 We have heard investment advisers tell us once that Costco was a fad, or that Starbucks had no future because the company did not own the sources for its coffee beans.